aksommerville/egg2/README.md

 - - Synth (web)...
 - - [ ] Web synth: tuned voices use the oscillator's `detune` for both wheel and pitchenv.
 I expect they will conflict.
 - - - Probably related to that, FM voices really can't bend at all, the modulator goes out of sync.
-- - [x] Web playhead incorrect for songs shorter than the forward period.
-That's a tricky one, and not likely to matter.
-Apparent in drumtest.
-- - [x] Print PCM for sound effects.
-- - [x] Trim and pan for sound effects, seems we are currently ignoring.
-- - [x] Releasing manual synth note cuts off cold.
-It ought to enter the envelope's release stage.
 - - And finally...
 - - [ ] Standard instruments.
 - [ ] In-game menu.
 Quit, Audio prefs, Language, Input config.